Letter from C. Kallman/W. H. Auden to H. W. Henze, July 15, 1960

 • "Karoline"sic

-• "never"Underlining, handwritten, ball pen (blue), Kallman, Chester
+• "never"Underlining, handwritten, ballpoint pen (blue), Kallman, Chester

-• "you will make him a bore"Underlining, handwritten, ball pen (blue), Kallman, Chester
+• "you will make him a bore"Underlining, handwritten, ballpoint pen (blue), Kallman, Chester

-• "girl!"crossed out, handwritten, ball pen (blue), Kallman, Chester
+• "girl!"crossed out, handwritten, ballpoint pen (blue), Kallman, Chester

 • "… not a cuddly St. Bernard."Only one line free between both text paragraphs.
 Pencil entries are therefore narrow.